 GFA: 73,300 m² / Competition: 1st prize 2012 / Completion: 2015 Green Building: LEED Platinum

 Awards: Cityscape Award 2014, European Property Awards 2015: Best Office Architecture Turkey, Best Office Development Turkey, Best Commercial High-Rise Development Turkey

-In 2015, just four years after opening the Istanbul office, HPP Architects completed teh first major project in Turkey.
+In 2015, just four years after opening the Istanbul office, HPP Architects completed the first major project in Turkey.

 HPP Architects won the international invited competition in 2012.

 After a two-year planning period, the foundation stone for the new building was laid in April 2014, and construction work was largely completed by October 2015.
 Fit Out and tenant occupancy followed gradually thereafter.

 "A technically excellent example of a future commercial office scheme demonstrating the importance of combining end user occupational requirements with a viable freehold asset.
 The judges were impressed with the depth of thought and investment in the pre-planning stage made by the entrant."

 Jury statement on the presentation of the Commercial Project Award (Future) by Cityscape Global

 The AND Tower received prizes even prior to completion: a total of six prizes were awarded to AND in the Cityscape Awards 2014 and the European and International Property Awards 2015.